 Where: Meeting Room 1 (when you first walk into the lobby go down the hallway to the right and it is the 1st door on the right.)

-Come and get your creative writing juices flowing!
-Even if you do not write regularly, you’ll be surprised at how easily you can write something that you are proud of and that others will enjoy!
-If you have more questions or comments on how we can make Teen Writer’s Forum better, please contact either Carol (email@example.com) or Molly (firstname.lastname@example.org).
+If you have more questions or comments on how we can make Teen Book Club better, please contact either Carol (email@example.com) or Molly (firstname.lastname@example.org).
 We would love to hear from you!)

 New YA Titles